The Average Cost is the Total Cost divided by the rate of output.

 This tutorial

-For that same factory, what is the average cost of producing 2 toys
+What is the average cost per year of producing 2 toys

 per year?